This is traditional ultimate played on a field 100 m long and 37 m wide with 7 players a side. Read the Rules of Ultimate for more info.

 Playoffs last 1-3 weeks depending on the league.

-- In Summer League, most teams have 3 weeks of playoffs with one game per night.
-The exception is 10-team divisions who have 2 weeks of playoffs and usually 2 games per night.
+- In most leagues, teams have 2 weeks of playoffs with one or two games per night.

-- The playoff format for other leagues varies depending on the number of divisions & teams.
+- For some of our more specialised leagues the number of weeks varies depending on the number of divisions & teams.

 For a typical schedule, view the playoff brackets we use.
 Note the start times are just examples.

-Games are not scheduled on most statutory holidays or statutory holiday weekends.
+Games are scheduled on most statutory holidays or statutory holiday weekends.